 Harvard Milk Days

-Harvard Milk Days – the longest-running community festival in Illinois – celebrates 75 years of summertime fun.
+Harvard Milk Days is the longest-running community festival in Illinois.

 It may have set a world record for the largest community milk-chug.
 On June 18, 1942, roughly 3,000 Harvard residents of all ages gulped down 500 gallons of milk at the city’s first-ever milk festival.